intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 depending on if tokens can be cached and reused.
 CONNECT-style proxying and Oblivious HTTP often require bidirectional and interactive communication.

+- The degree to which contexts need to be partitioned depends in part on the client's threat models and level of trust in various protocol participants.
+For example, in Oblivious HTTP, clients allow relays to learn that clients are accessing a particular application-specific gateway.
+If clients do not trust relays with this information, they can instead use a multi-hop CONNECT-style proxy approach wherein no single party learns whether specific clients are accessing a specific application.
+This is the default trust model for systems like Tor, where multiple hops are used to drive down the probability of privacy violations due to collusion or related attacks.
 # A Survey of Protocols using Partitioning

 The following section discusses currently on-going work in the IETF